htc-ccis1505/main/lecture_notes/number_game_solution.md

 ## Time to Code!

 ### Set up
 To start things off, we'll make the global variables for the player name and guess count.
-Then we can start off our script with the hat block to run when the green flag is clicke and make script variables for secret number, player guess, and play again.
+Then we can start off our script with the hat block to run when the green flag is clicked and make script variables for secret number, player guess, and play again.

 <img src="../assets/images/number-guessing/setup.png" alt="Start of the script.
 On green flag, create variables: secret number, player guess, play again.">